intel/intel-extension-for-transformers/workflows/compression_aware_training/README.md

 The workflow provides a generic way to do model Compression Aware Training supporting the following Compression types specified below.

 ### Compression Aware Training Types Supported
-1. Distillation (Distill the Finetuned teacher model for your task to a smaller student model)
+1. Distillation : Distill the Finetuned teacher model for your task to a smaller student model
 2. Quantization Aware Training (QAT)
 3. Distillation followed by Quantization Aware Training (QAT)
+4. Sparsity Aware Training (SAT) : Training while preserving the sparsity of a pruned sparse model

 ## Validated Hardware Details
 | Supported Hardware           | Precision  |